-Only a small part of the documents produced during the trials was made public, an agreement with J&J "protected" much of the documentation produced and in return the manufacturer agreed to deliver practically all documentation.
-The documents you will see below is the first time they are made public.
+Only a small part of the documents produced during the trials were made public, an agreement with J&J "protected" much of the documentation produced and in exchange the manufacturer agreed to deliver practically all the documentation.
+The documents you will see below are the first time they are made public.

 The Reuters report

 The report's allegations come from thousands of pages of business documents interiors that the English news agency has made available to the public.
-Many documents were obtained in the course of legal battles against Johnson & Johnson over the years by plaintiffs who complained that their products had caused cancer.
+Many documents have been obtained in legal battles against Johnson & Johnson over the years by plaintiffs who complained that their products had caused cancer.